Ayaan2907/powerBiChat/README.md

   - Body: `{ question: string, visibleData: string, filters?: string }`
   - Returns: `{ answer: string }`

-## Troubleshooting

-### "Missing Azure AD credentials" Error

-- Verify you've set `POWER_BI_CLIENT_ID`, `POWER_BI_CLIENT_SECRET`, and `POWER_BI_TENANT_ID`
-- Check that the client secret hasn't expired
-- Ensure the values don't have extra spaces or quotes

-### "Failed to acquire Azure AD token" Error

-- Verify your Azure AD app has the correct API permissions
-- Ensure admin consent has been granted
-- Check that the tenant ID is correct

-### "Failed to generate embed token" Error

-- Verify the service principal is added to the workspace
-- Ensure the service principal has Member or Admin role
-- Check that `POWERBI_REPORT_ID` and `POWERBI_DATASET_ID` are correct
-- Verify the report and dataset are in the same workspace

-### Power BI Report Not Loading

-- Check browser console for detailed error messages
-- Verify the embed URL format is correct
-- Ensure the report is published and accessible
-- Check that export data permissions are enabled

-### AI Chat Not Working

-- Verify `OPENAI_API_KEY` is set correctly
-- Check browser console for API errors
-- Ensure Power BI report has loaded successfully
-- Try selecting a different visual with data

-### Data Export Fails

-- Verify "Export data" permissions are enabled in report settings
-- Ensure you're viewing a valid visual (not a slicer or text box)
-- Check that the visual has data to export
-- Try clicking on the visual first to select it

-## Security Notes

-- Never commit `.env` files to version control
-- Rotate client secrets regularly (before expiration)
-- Use separate Azure AD apps for dev/staging/production
-- Implement proper authentication for your web app
-- Consider rate limiting on API endpoints
-- Embed tokens are short-lived (1 hour) and auto-refresh

 ## Token Lifecycle

 The application automatically handles token generation and refresh: